aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/ticklabelitem/_index.md

 ### width {#width--}

 Readonly.
-Width of Ticklabel item in ratio of chart width.
+Width of Ticklabel item as a ratio of chart width.

 ```javascript
 width : number;